 Nomination of the candidates

-Board elections take place every four years, the next elections are in Berlin in 2019 at the 16th EAPC World Congress.
+Board elections take place every four years with the next elections taking place in Berlin in 2019 at the 16th EAPC World Congress.

 Candidates for the EAPC Board of Directors are proposed by EAPC National Association's.
 Candidates can also be proposed by a minimum of 5 individual EAPC members.
 EAPC Board members can stand once for re-election, so the maximum term of office is 8 years.
 As palliative care is a multidisciplinary specialty, this should be reflected in the consitution of the board.
 At least two board members should be nurses.